 What then must be done?
-Clearly, local governments must find ways to support, activate, and partner with critical community-based organizations to better respond and recover from the COVID-19 pandemic.
+Clearly, local governments must find ways to support, activate, and partner with critical community-based organizations to better respond to and recover from the COVID-19 pandemic.
 And beyond the shock of COVID-19, this same infrastructure needs to be strengthened to foster closer collaboration and communication with residents in the “new normal” once the pandemic subsides.

 To build their resilience to future shocks and strengthen the social fabric of their neighborhoods, cities must foster and manage this ecosystem of government agencies and nonprofit organizations with the same focus and intentionality that they bring to any other critical urban infrastructure system.
 Starting today, when many local governments are still in COVID-19 response mode and looking ahead to recovery, there are critical actions they can take toward building a more integrated system of agencies and nonprofit partners at work in vulnerable communities:

 Designate Agency “Network Stewards” and Activate Feedback Loops with Existing City-CBO Sub-Networks